-What programs are not eligible for the FCC Regina Spirit Fund?
+What types of programs don’t qualify for the FCC Regina Spirit Fund?

-- Contributes to operating budgets or debt reduction campaign
+- Contribute to operating budgets or debt reduction campaign

-- Raises funds for a charity through private foundations or third parties (Lion’s Club, Knights of Columbus, etc.) unless funds are directed to a specific capital project for which FCC receives recognition for the donation
+- Raise funds for a charity through private foundations or third parties (Lion’s Club, Knights of Columbus, etc.)

-- Benefits members of a particular religion, political party or social organization whose primary focus is advocating a particular religious, social, moral, political or economic point of view
+- Benefit members of a religion, political party or social organization who advocate a religious, social, moral, political or economic point of view

 - Adversely impacts the environment

-- Is an organization directed by an elected Federal Official
+- Organizations directed by an elected Federal Official

 Why are third party groups ineligible?